AbdBarho/stable-diffusion-webui-docker/README.md

 ## Config

-in the `docker-compose.yml` you can change the cli parameters of the webui, the ports, and gpu setup.
-You can find all cli configs [here](https://github.com/hlky/stable-diffusion-webui/blob/f3ab556a0c25389cf76f82e63073054e32313829/webui.py)
+in the `docker-compose.yml` you can change the `CLI_ARGS` variable contains all of the variables that will be passed to [the web ui](https://github.com/hlky/stable-diffusion-webui/blob/e253a27a0fd5f252e9acb9b0003f7e3570ab7162/webui.py), by default: `--extra-models-cpu --optimized-turbo` are given, which allow you to use this model on a 6GB GPU.

 # Disclaimer